 19. Tenancy Security Deposit

 The deposit should be secured in a Tenancy Deposit Protection Scheme with in 30 days of receiving the deposit, and your tenant should also receive details about the protection with in 30 days of the deposit being secured.

 20. Landlord Rent & Legal Insurance

 I don’t ALWAYS get Landlord Rent Guarantor Insurance, but if I do, i’d do it at this point.

-These insurance policies covers any rent losses if tenants fall into arrears.
+These insurance policies cover any rent losses if tenants fall into arrears.
 Additionally, if the tenant runs up any legal costs (e.g eviction costs), then the insurance company will pay for it.

 21. Landlord Building Insurance

 Buy-to-let home insurance is NOT the same as regular home insurance.
 So ensure you have the right type of insurance policy in place for a rental property, otherwise your policy can be deemed void.

-If you currently have a landlord insurance policy in place, inform building insurance company of new tenants and update their records.
+If you currently have a landlord insurance policy in place, inform the building insurance company of new tenants and update their records.
 Failing to do so could make your policy void!

 22. Registering the new arrivals